AleMorales9011/ForgeWare/src/08-Security.md

 # Security

 DevOps, focusing on speed and efficiency, can inadvertently introduce `security risks` if not managed carefully.

-In essence, security is not an afterthought in DevOps; it's an integral part of the process.
+In essence, security is not an afterthought in `DevOps`; it's an integral part of the process.
 Organizations can achieve faster, more secure software delivery by prioritizing security from the outset.

 # Infrastructure as Code (IaC)

 Infrastructure as Code (IaC) brings significant efficiency, consistency, and reproducibility advantages.

-However, it also introduces new security challenges such as the amplification of errors, and increased attack surface due to the high amount of pieces interconnected in distributed systems.
+However, it also introduces new security challenges such as the amplification of errors, and increased `attack surface` due to the high amount of pieces interconnected in distributed systems.

 | Security Configuration    | Description                                                  | Example                                                                                 |
 |---------------------------|--------------------------------------------------------------|-----------------------------------------------------------------------------------------|